secretlycarl/onboarderr/README.md

 Onboarderr serves as a sort of advertisement site for a host's Plex and Audiobookshelf servers, with instructions for new users (and a few admin tools).

 It's not exactly plug and play, as I tried to make it customizable for each host and there's some things to tweak before sharing it with users.
+Might be a little janky.

 Please read to the end!